Table of Contents

 If I need you in times in need, be there for me.
 Offer your support and encouragement.
 If you are there for me, I’ll do the same thing for you.
 Also, let me know that you are there for me no matter what.

-By following these steps above, you can show that you love and care about me, regardless of my disability.
+By following these steps above, you can show that you love and care about me, regardless of who I am.

 These are the resources that helped me put this guide together.
 You are free to view the resources below if you like.